 Which current trends are relevant for continuing education?
 Who offers continuing education and who even participates in it?
 What about the professionalization of staff in continuing education?
 And what are the consequences of the Corona pandemic for continuing education?
 The "DIE-Trendanalyse 2021" bundles the often scattered and difficult to access knowledge about continuing education in Germany, thus presenting the status quo of adult and continuing education in Germany and at the same time presenting a basis for decisions in educational policy and practice.

 Trotz Trend zu Remote Work: Die erstaunliche Krise der Weiterbildung

 WirtschaftsWoche Online 1/2021 with Johannes Christ

 Fleige, M., Gieseke, W. & Robak, S. (2020).
 Wir brauchen ein breites Bündnis für die Kulturelle Erwachsenenbildung.
-Blog entry by J. M. Wiarda.
-Available at jmwiarda.de [02.07.2020].
+Blog post at J. M. Wiarda at jmwiarda.de [02.07.2020].

 EVENTS AND STUDIES

 Digital adult education - is it professional and of high quality?